Skip to content

 composer create-project shopware/production <project-name>

-# or install a specific version
+# or specify a version

 composer create-project shopware/production:6.6.10.0 <project-name>